twant/mvc-birthstone-lab/README.md

 ### Sinatra Birthstone Lab

 The goal of this lab is to create a web application that takes in a user's birth month, and outputs their birthstone.
+For example, someone born in December should be told that their birthstone is Turquoise.
 Some of the styling has been done for you, but the rest of the application needs to be created in `model.rb`, `application_controller.rb`, `index.erb`, and `results.erb`.

+Don't forget to preview and test your application as you work!
+After running `bundle install` once, you will need to run:

+`shotgun -p 8080 -o 0.0.0.0`

+from your command line to start a server.
+From there, simply refresh the preview window when you make changes.

 ### Bonus Challenges